ketiko/lois/README.md

 See [https://developer.github.com/v3/auth/#basic-authentication](https://developer.github.com/v3/auth/#basic-authentication).
 We recommend using oauth tokens and not your password.

-Currently we only support reporting through [CircleCI](https://circleci.com/), but PRs for additional continuous integration systems are welcome.
+Currently we support reporting through [CircleCI](https://circleci.com/) and [Travis](https://travis-ci.org), but PRs for additional continuous integration systems are welcome.

 Lois will output all the results of the checks to a `lois` directory.
 You can add this to your artifact path to view the html representation of the results later.